lsst/pipe_base/doc/lsst.pipe.base/creating-a-pipeline.rst

 Subsets
 -------

-`Pipelines` are the definition of a processing workflow from some input data products to some output data products.
+`Pipeline`\s are the definition of a processing workflow from some input data products to some output data products.
 Frequently, however, there are sub units within a `Pipeline` that define a useful unit of the `Pipeline` to run on their own.
 This may be something like processing single frames only.